sekani50/stackbuld-assessment/README.md

 These attributes are essential for displaying product information in the application and can be used for filtering and sorting within the UI.

+## Categories

+Each product is associated with a category:

+- ID: Unique ID for the category
+- Name: The category name.
+- Image: Visual representation of the category.